mariahcoleno/ImageAnnotationToolV2/hypothesis_annotator/README.md

 ## Hypothesis Annotation Tool
 This tool annotates text hypotheses with or without corresponding images using a Tkinter-based GUI.

-### Overview
+### Features
-- Labels hypotheses as supported, refuted, or unsure (e.g., `ssc2019-15b-med.jpg`) using a Tkinter-based GUI.
+- Label hypotheses as supported, refuted, or unsure using a Tkinter-based GUI
-- Supports undoing annotations and exporting to CSV.
+- Undo and save annotations with export to CSV functionality
-- Built with Python, Tkinter, Pillow, and SQLite.

 ### Screenshots
 ![Text Hypothesis GUI](screenshots/Text_hypothesis_GUI.png)